DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 How will I be assessed?

 The T-Level is assessed in a variety of ways all with the needs of employers in mind.
 Your core component is assessed through two written exams as well as a project that you will complete based on a brief given from employers.
-You will also sit an employer set project which is a controlled assessment that you take over several lessons.
+This emplyer set project is a controlled assessment that you take over two weeks.
 Your occupational specialism is assessed through 'synoptic assessment' which is based on you demonstrating skills you've learned.

 Any trips?

-You will be off-site for two days a week to give you oppornity to culminate industry placement hours.
+You will be off-site for one day a week to give you oppornity to culminate industry placement hours.

 Whilst on site, you will have a training morning whereby professionals will be invited in to demonstrate different skills and techniques related to the nursing sector.